scalawithcats/scala-with-cats/src/pages/case-studies/mapreduce/index.md

-If you have used Hadoop or otherwise worked in "big data" you will have heard of [MapReduce][link-mapreduce], which is a programming model for doing parallel data processing across tens or hundreds of machines.
+If you have used Hadoop or otherwise worked in "big data" you will have heard of [MapReduce][link-mapreduce], which is a programming model for doing parallel data processing across clusters tens or hundreds of machines (aka "nodes").
 As the name suggests, the model is built around a *map* phase, which is the same `map` function we know from Scala and the `Functor` type class, and a *reduce* phase,